Jaime Coffee, Director of CommunicationsOffice of Media Relations601 North 7th Street, Sacramento, CA 95811

 #ICYMI: A roundup of notable incidents involving

-the CHP this past week, including a gamechanger in the fight against
+the CHP this past week, including more than 100 new officers sworn in, the

 list below includes the headline (with a link to the full text) and an